yeslogic/prince-docs/docs/styling.md

 The complete list of defaults, including details like e.g. the exact Unicode ranges Prince is using, can be found in the `fonts.css` file located in the installation directory of Prince resources.
 (See [Installation Layout](installing.md#installation-layout)).

-In order to redefine these defaults, see [Redefining the generic font families](#redefining-the-generic-font-families).

 ### Redefining the generic font families